Updated July 2023

 Network topology: a physical map of your network that details where each piece of hardware is located.

 Hardware directory: detailed descriptions of the hardware you're using, including serial numbers, so you can quickly locate and service problems.

 Software directory: a list of applications, computers on which they're installed, and proof of licenses.

 Recovery plan: steps on how to restore lost data, cope with fire or water damage, or deal with failing hardware.

 7. Globally Recognized Networking Certifications

 Certifications are essential for proving yourself in several key networking skill areas.
-Quality computer networking programs will always include preparation for globally recognized exams, such as CompTIA A+, CompTIA Security+, and CCNA.
+Quality computer networking programs will always include preparation for globally recognized exams, such as those from CompTIA and Cisco.

-Many employers consider these certifications prerequisites for employment.
-And you can expect to continue earning new certificates throughout your career, to keep up with evolving technologies and networking needs.
+You can expect to continue earning new certificates throughout your career to keep up with evolving technologies and networking needs.

 As with most professions, quality education is the first step to landing a great network technician position with a growing company.
 And constantly improving your skills will help you move into even more challenging and rewarding roles.